 Make the prep part of the party.

 A huge factor in Thanksgiving stress for a host is the preparation.
 Getting your home ready for guests can mean days of work in your already busy life.
 However, you can cut down on your prep work and add to the fun of the holiday by including others.
 If you have the space in your kitchen, have some friends or family over to help prepare the Thanksgiving feast.
 A small kitchen doesn’t have to keep you from sharing the joy, though.
-Consider hosting a video call and working in your separate kitchens together.
+Consider hosting a video call and working together in your separate kitchens.
 Don’t feel guilty about sharing the load of Thanksgiving prep.
 You will enjoy your day more and create a more relaxed, inviting atmosphere for your guests.

 Ditch cleanup duty.

 Cleaning up afterward can often be as stressful and tiring as preparing everything.
 Stacks of dirty dishes, a laundry basket of cloth napkins, and a rug full of Thanksgiving crumbs are daunting tasks to face when everyone has finally gone home.
 Instead, ease the pressure and consider using disposable dishes and napkins.
 You can find a whole range of disposable dishes at your local grocery store.
-Sacrificing formality is not necessary when switching to disposable dishes either.
-More and more brands offer compostable options, as well, so you can still make an environmentally-friendly Thanksgiving celebration without the hassle afterward.
+Sacrificing formality is not necessary when switching to disposable dishes, either.
+More and more brands offer compostable options, as well, so you can still make an environmentally friendly Thanksgiving celebration without the hassle afterward.

-Focus your menu.
+Focus on your menu.

 Many traditional Thanksgiving dinners feature a variety of dishes so numerous that the food barely fits on the table.
 Save yourself time, stress, and money by choosing a few preferred dishes.
 You may be surprised by how much easier the holiday is simply by cutting out some of the sides and desserts.
 Another option to save yourself time on cooking is to host a Thanksgiving potluck.
-This might be an especially good option if people have a whole range of favorites and cutting back won’t be easy.
-If you take on the difficult task of the turkey and stuffing, you may find others very willing to help with the sides and desserts.
+This might be an especially good option if people have a whole range of favorites, and cutting back won’t be easy.
+If you take on the difficult task of turkey and stuffing, you may find others very willing to help with the sides and desserts.

 Shop for shortcuts.